 Calum Scott, Midge Ure, Tom Grennan & Michelle Escoffery

 Drumroll please!
 The top finalists (top 10 for the UK/Ireland categories and top 5 for the International categories) of the hotly contested Song Academy Young Songwriter (SAYS) 2021 competition have now been revealed.
 This year’s competition attracted over 1,000 entries from aspiring young songwriters aged 8-18 across the world, both experienced young songwriters and those who’ve written their first song.
 As in previous years 70% of entrants were girls.
 13% of entries were in the international categories and 70% were from 13-18 year olds.
-Entries from the UK/Ireland were widespread with 65% outside London, 19% from the North, 14% from the Midlands, 28% from the South and 4% from Ireland/Scotland/Wales.
+Entries from the UK/Ireland were widespread with 65% outside London.

 The Young Songwriter competition stands for the craft and art of songwriting in its purest form, enabling young songwriters to aspire to the very best melody, lyric, structure, concept, harmony, mood and impact a song can have.
 It inspires young people to think about and speak up about things that are important to them personally, in their community and in the wider world and get their voices heard.
 It’s a supportive community where young people feel brave and can express themselves, celebrate individuality and be themselves.
 The benefits from this unique community are far reaching, especially the positive boost to mental health.